-By law and our protocols, emotional support animal letters retain their validity 12 months after issue.
-Like your yearly medical checkup, your emotional support animal letter must be reissued every year.
+By law and our protocols, emotional support animal letters retain their validity 12 months (travel) and 6 months (housing) after issue.
+Like a medical checkup, your emotional support animal letter must be reissued after expiration.

 We cannot stress the importance of getting an updated ESA letter.

 Please don’t show up at the airport with an expired letter, as you will not be happy with the results.
-Likely, you’ll surely be asked to pay a “pet fee.”
-Additionally, there’s a good chance your animal will be placed in the checked cargo area.
+There’s a good chance your animal will be placed in the checked cargo area.
 In some instances, you may be compelled to leave your emotional support animal behind or leave the flight altogether.

 In the end, without a valid emotional support animal letter, your animal loses its protections granted under Federal law, which can result in lots of embarrassment and hassle for you.